 Remember, it is vital to make an exit graciously.
-While you may no longer work with the team, any resentment you leave behind may negatively impact your employees and influence your supervisor’s assessment of your work ethics.
+While you may no longer work with the team, any resentment you leave behind may negatively impact the employees and influence your supervisor’s assessment of your work ethics.

 These may bring about significant consequences to career opportunities you explore in the long run.